DeeHants/pyBall/protocol.md

 These repeat 256 times with the first at `0x3100`, second at `0x3104`, and the last at `0x34fc`, putting the last value at `0x34ff`.

-The image data itself is written starting at address `0x3500`, with each block of 16 values representing the bitmap data of a single vertical line of the image.
+The image data itself is written sequentially starting at address `0x3500`, with each block of 16 values representing the bitmap data of a single vertical line of an image.

 * `0x3500-0xffff`: Image data